There will be a sheriff’s auction of 2016’s lost and found on Sunday at 12:30 immediately following the 11:00 am volunteer raffle.

 The Watch Responsibilities

 - The Watch is here to watch, look, listen, and report only.
-The Watch will report any major incidents to the Mains immediately.
+The Watch will report any major incidents to Watch Command or Shift Lead so as to notify the Mains immediately.
 This is needed in order to make sure proper procedure is followed per Corpora.

 - The Watch’s main duties are to patrol Merchant’s row and the gates.
 All other areas are second priority to this.

-- The front gate will be manned by The Watch 24 hours per day, from the Monday before War begins until noon of War closing.
-The back gates will be locked from 10pm-6am every night and will only need to be manned when it is open.
+- The front gate and back gate will be manned by The Watch 24 hours per day, from the Monday before War begins until noon of War closing.

-- The Watch is to immediately call the Seneschal and Mains if outside law enforcement needs to be contacted.
+- The Watch is to immediately call Watch Command, Seneschal and Mains if outside law enforcement needs to be contacted.
 It will be the Seneschal and Mains that will make the call.

 - Merchant’s row is to be patrolled on foot only.